Matt Wallner Player Props: Twins vs. Mariners

 Matt Wallner At The Plate

-- Wallner is hitting .269 with a double, a home run and four walks.
+- Wallner is batting .308 with two doubles, a home run and six walks.

-- Wallner has gotten a hit in three of 12 games this season (25.0%), with multiple hits twice.
+- Wallner has picked up a hit in six of 16 games this season, with multiple hits four times.

-- Wallner has driven in a run in two games this year, with multiple runs batted in once.
+- Wallner has picked up an RBI in two games this year, with multiple runs batted in once.

-- He has scored in four of 12 games so far this year.
+- He has scored in six games this season (37.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.